aurbac/aws-systems-manager/README.md

 1.3\.
 [We need to create a Keypair to log in to the ec2 instances.](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair)

 1.4\.
-Go to the AWS Marketplace for Centos 9 https://aws.amazon.com/marketplace/pp/B00O7WM7QW?qid=1554065489734, choose **Continue to Subscribe** and choose **Accept Terms**.
+Go to the AWS Marketplace for CentOS 7 https://aws.amazon.com/marketplace/pp/B00O7WM7QW?qid=1554065489734, choose **Continue to Subscribe** and choose **Accept Terms**.

 ![Centos Continue to Subscribe](images/centos-1.png)

 ![Centos Accept Terms](images/centos-2.png)

 1.5\.
-Launch the [CloudFormation template](AURBAC-AWS-Instances-For-SSM.yaml) two times for your selected region, the first one for the **production** environment and the second one for the **development** environment.
+Download the [CloudFormation template](AURBAC-AWS-Instances-For-SSM.yaml), we are going to launch it two times in your selected region, the first one for the **production** environment and the second one for the **development** environment.

   a\.
 Open the AWS CloudFormation console at https://console.aws.amazon.com/cloudformation